narayan-sajeev/TruckSales/README.md

 ## Required Files and Folders

 Before running, ensure you have:
-1. `northeast_places.parquet` - Overture Maps data file
+1. `places.parquet` - Overture Maps data file
 2. `hubspot.csv` - Export from your Hubspot CRM with at least:
    - `Phone Number` column (for phone matching)
    - `Associated Company` column (for company name matching)